 It is possible that our activities with respect to crypto assets would cause us to be viewed as a "broker" or "dealer" under federal or state law.
 Under the Exchange Act, a "broker" is a person engaged in the business of effecting transactions in securities for the account of others.
 The staff of the SEC has indicated that receiving commissions or other transaction-related compensation is one of the determinative factors in deciding whether a person is "engaged in the business" of being a "broker," in part because this "salesman's stake" in a securities transaction incentivizes the recipient to encourage transactions that may or may not be appropriate for the parties involved.
-Because for certain crypto assets we receive a percentage of the amount of crypto assets a customer exchanges through the Exchange Aggregator on our platform, if any of the crypto assets for which we receive such payment were deemed to be securities, we could be viewed as a broker based on our receipt of such compensation.
+Because for certain crypto assets we receive a percentage of the amount of crypto assets a customer exchanges through the Exchange Aggregator app on our platform, if any of the crypto assets for which we receive such payment were deemed to be securities, we could be viewed as a broker based on our receipt of such compensation.
 More generally, our activities with respect to any crypto assets that are deemed securities could trigger the need for broker registration.
-We have engaged in a review process for the crypto assets available to be traded through the Exchange Aggregator on our platform, and based on that review process, we have created two separate fee structures for the exchanges connected to the Exchange Aggregator.
-We charge a monthly flat fee to exchanges on which U.S. persons trade tokens.
+We have engaged in a review process for the crypto assets available to be traded through the Exchange Aggregator app on our platform, and based on that review process, we have created a dual fee structure in which we charge a monthly flat fee to exchanges on which U.S. persons trade tokens that could potentially be considered securities by a regulator.
 For exchanges that do not deal with U.S. persons, or on which U.S. persons do not have the ability to trade tokens that could be considered securities, we may charge a percentage of assets exchanged.
-We may also charge exchanges on which U.S. persons trade tokens a percentage of assets exchanged for certain digital assets that we have determined are not securities.
 However, it is possible that the SEC or another regulator could disagree with our position.
 If that were to be the case, we may be required to change our compensation system or make other changes to our platform and business, which could have a negative effect on our financial position.
 We may also be required to register as a broker-dealer and comply with applicable regulations.
 Any of these developments could have a negative effect on our business, financial condition and results of operations.